 Once you are registered, a bill will be generated and sent to your Temple e-mail account.
 It is important that you make the minimum payment by the due date.
 If you don’t pay at least the minimum initial payment, your classes can be cancelled, and there is no guarantee that they will be open when you try to re-register for them.
 If you are on full financial aid, you still have to confirm that you are coming by logging on to Self-Service Banner.

 There are several deadlines that you need to know, such as the last day to drop a course, the last day to withdraw from classes, and the deadline for filing your application to graduate.
 These and other important events can be found on our Important Dates page.

 - Declare Your Major

-If you have not declared a major within SMC, you can stop into the Student Affairs/Advising Center, AH 9, and fill out a Change of Program form or download the form here, fill it out and drop it off.
+If you have not declared a major within SMC, you can either stop into the Office of Student Affairs, Annenberg Hall, Room 9, and request a Change of Program form, or you can download the form here, fill it out, and drop it off.
 You must be in good academic standing to change majors.
 If you need help in selecting a major, call 215-204-5273 and press 1 to schedule an appointment with an academic advisor.

 Students need to make appointments with an academic advisor for the following reasons:

-- Progress Checks (to examine current academic progress).
+- Progress Check: Students who wish to examine current academic progress.

 - Financial Aid Petitions (please note appropriate deadlines).

-Express (walk-in) advising is available throughout the semester for quick, 15-minute sessions, excluding those reasons listed above where an appointment is required.
-Weekly express advising hours are posted on the express (walk-in) advising schedule section on the right column.
+Express (walk-in) advising is available at varying times throughout the semester for quick, 15-minute sessions, excluding those reasons listed above where an appointment is required.
+Weekly express advising hours can be found here.

 For Continuing Students